Bulong Taurus Gold Project

 - Pyritic alteration and undocumented underground workings intercepted north of La Mascotte.

-Results confirm that La Mascotte is a shallowly westward dipping, moderate grade gold mineral system punctuated by local highgrade zones.
-Gold mineralisation outcrops over an area of around 200x200m and is open down-dip to the west, as well as along strike to the north and south.
+Prior to KalGold’s exploration programs, a review of historical data from La Mascotte (also known historically as “Central” and “Central Taurus”) showed that gold mineralisation outcrops over an area of around 200x200m and is open down-dip to the west, as well as along strike to the north and south.
 La Mascotte therefore represents an open ended open pit mining opportunity with potential for underground extension.